Arnold Martin Katz

-Arnold Martin Katz (July 30, 1932 – January 25, 2016) was a medical doctor, professor of cardiology, medical researcher, and author of medical textbooks and research articles.
+Arnold Martin Katz (July 30, 1932 – January 25, 2016) was an American medical doctor, professor of cardiology, medical researcher, and author of medical textbooks and research articles.

 Career

 Arnold Katz was born in Chicago, Illinois.
 His mother was a piano teacher.
 His father, Louis N. Katz M.D. was a cardiologist, winner of the Lasker Award and president of the American Physiological Society and American Heart Association.
 Katz attended the University of Chicago and earned a Bachelor of Arts in 1952.